 - If a backup has been corrupted by removing or truncating pages from any of the .ibd files inside , the validate operation will not be able to detect the problem. - For any backup directory, the operation can only validate the InnoDB data files (ibdata and .ibd files) in it.
 Problems with other file types within a backup directory (for example, .sdi file corruptions) are not detected.

 Here is a sample command for validating a backup image:

-'''

-mysqlbackup -uroot --backup-image=/logs/fullimage.mi validate
+mysqlbackup -uroot --backup-image=/logs/fullimage.mi validate mysqlbackup -uroot --backup-dir=/logs/backupext validate

-'''

 Advanced: Here is a sample command for validating a backup directory: